 He holds a BFA (2002) from the University of Waterloo and received the Joseph Stauffer Prize (2005) from the Canada Council for most outstanding young artist.
 His work is in the public collections of the National Gallery of Canada, Canada Council Art Bank, Vancouver Art Gallery, Art Gallery of New South Wales, Ottawa Art Gallery, City of Ottawa and Centre d'exposition de Baie-Saint-Paul.
 Solo exhibitions: Vancouver Art Gallery, Carleton University Art Gallery, Agnes Etherington Art Centre (Kingston), Montréal arts interculturels, Centre A (Vancouver), AceArtInc (Winnipeg), Art Gallery of Southwestern Manitoba, Gallery 101 (Ottawa).
 Group exhibitions: Para Site (Hong Kong), Asian Art Museum of San Francisco, National Gallery of Canada, Art Labor (Shanghai), West Vancouver Museum, Oakville Galleries, Ottawa Art Gallery, Doris McCarthy Gallery, Dalhousie Art Gallery, Arena 1 Gallery (LA), Jaime Torres Bodet Cultural Center (Mexico City), MOHS (Copenhagen), Boston University School of Fine Arts and the School of the Art Institute of Chicago.

-Much thanks to the BC Arts Council and Canada Council for the Arts for their generous support of Retainers of Anarchy - a recent solo exhibit that premiered at the Vancouver Art Gallery, with upcoming dates at OCAT Xi'an, the Ottawa Art Gallery and the Art Gallery of Greater Victoria and Art Gallery of New South Wales.
+Much thanks to the BC Arts Council and Canada Council for the Arts for their generous support of Retainers of Anarchy - a recent solo exhibit that premiered at the Vancouver Art Gallery, with upcoming dates at OCAT Xi'an, Ottawa Art Gallery, Art Gallery of Greater Victoria and Art Gallery of New South Wales.